lnstructions to authors

 - Keywords (3 to 6): They should follow an established order and will help to index the title in databases.
 The keywords must be translated into English.

-- Maximum number of pages of the manuscript: 16 pages for original research articles, 12 for bibliographic surveys, and 8 for opinion articles, including bibliography, tables, and figures.
+- Maximum number of words/pages of the manuscript: Adjust a maximum of 4,000 words with the exception of the summary, keywords, figures, tables, acknowledgments and references for original research articles, 12 pages for bibliographic surveys, and 8 pages for opinion articles, including bibliography, tables, and figures.
 The text should be written with doble spacing.

 - File: The document must be written in 12-point Times New Roman in Microsoft Word or a similar program with a .doc file extension.
 It must have a 2,54-centimeter margin on the upper, lower, and right and left side.
 The titles of the different sections into which the article is divided must be aligned on the left and written in bold 12-point font (no underlining).
 The pages or the document sent should not have text in the headers or footers.